Spider-Verse: Sequels

-Secret Wars (2015)
+Spider-Verse: Secret Wars (2015)

 As part of the 2015 Secret Wars storyline, a Spider-Verse miniseries was featured on the domain of the Battleworld called Arachnia, starring Spider-Gwen, Spider-Ham, Spider-Man Noir, Spider-Man: India, Spider-UK and Anya Corazon.
 After the conclusion of Secret Wars, the team renamed itself and was featured in a new series called Web Warriors (a name that was coined by Peter Parker from the Ultimate Spider-Man TV series during the original Spider-Verse).

+Web Warriors: Protectors of the Spider-Verse (2015–2016)

+Spider-Verse: Web Warriors / Web Warriors: Spider-Verse, collected as Web Warriors: Protectors of the Spider-Verse, is a 2015–2016 comic book published by Marvel Comics featuring the team of multiple alternative versions of Spider-Man that had formed in Spider-Verse and Secret Wars, called the Web Warriors.

 Spider-Geddon (2018)

 Spider-Geddon is a 2018 comic book limited series and crossover storyline published by Marvel Comics featuring multiple alternative versions of Spider-Man that had appeared in various media, and his supporting cast.
 In this sequel to Spider-Verse, the Inheritors have found a way out of the decimated world they were imprisoned on and are now determined to take their revenge on the Spider-Army and feed on them once again.
 Spider-Geddon was also marketed as "Revenge of the Spider-Verse".
+The series was accompanied by a new volume of Edge of Spider-Verse, consisting of the storylines Spider-Man: Noir, Gwen Stacy: Spider-Woman, Aaron Aikman: The Spider-Man, I Walked with a Spider, SP//dr 女性操縱士, Something Wicked This Way Comes, Gig of Nightmares, Average Reluctant Teenage Super Hero, The Last Laugh, and Predator or Prey.

-Spider-Verse (2019)
+Spider-Verse: Spider-Zero (2019)

-Spider-Verse is a 2019 comic book limited series published by Marvel Comics featuring multiple alternative versions of Spider-Man that had appeared in various media, and his supporting cast.
-The series is much shorter than the original one lasting 6 issues and having no tie-ins.
+Spider-Verse volume 3 is a 2019 comic book limited series published by Marvel Comics featuring multiple alternative versions of Spider-Man that had appeared in various media, and his supporting cast.
+The series is much shorter than the original one lasting 6 issues and having no tie-ins, about Miles Morales being recruited by the new Master Weaver Spider-Zero, a survivor of Secret Wars, to save the multiverse, teaming up with Peni Parker and Web-Slinger over SP//dr Reactivated and The Lone Stranger.